HTTPArchive/almanac.httparchive.org/src/content/en/2021/webassembly.md

 {{ figure_markup(
   caption="Uncompressed response sizes.",
   description="Bar chart showing distribution of uncompressed response sizes on desktop and mobile at percentiles 25, 50, 75, 90.
-Most notably, at 10% there is 1.3 KB, median at about 830 KB, 90% at 6.8 MB on desktop and 2.8 MB on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT6yhkn3lw148YQQHLoqA71NIsZLSSoBtgFmd_hRyhcmyPl2OpLyuOjUBk64I5DLE_grN8esL8oA3zt/pubchart?oid=528882928&format=interactive", sheets_gid="1401232418", sql_file="sizes_and_savings.sql",
+Most notably, at 10% there is 1 KB, median at about 810 KB, and 90% at 6.5 MB on desktop and 2.7 MB on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT6yhkn3lw148YQQHLoqA71NIsZLSSoBtgFmd_hRyhcmyPl2OpLyuOjUBk64I5DLE_grN8esL8oA3zt/pubchart?oid=528882928&format=interactive", sheets_gid="1401232418", sql_file="sizes_and_savings.sql",